Research Large Project Grant

 The Applicant's Host Institution

-The department should be actively involved in emergency medicine or pediatric emergency medicine research and must demonstrate a commitment to the applicant’s academic development.
-Departments of emergency medicine outside the United States are eligible.
-The department should have an established research program as indicated by: (1) successful extra- and or intramural competitive grant funding; (2) current IRB-approved clinical or laboratory investigations; (3) research presentations at national or international meetings; (4) publications in peer-reviewed journals; (5) formal research curricula; and (6) dedicated funds, space, and support personnel available to ensure completion of projects in which the applicant will participate.
+- Should have an established research program as exemplified by: (a) faculty/staff with extra- and/or intramural competitive grant funding; (b) current Institutional Review Board- (IRB, or equivalent) approved clinical, health services, or laboratory research in progress; (c) faculty/staff who have presented their research at national or international meetings; (d) faculty/staff publications in peer-reviewed research journals; (e) a formal research curriculum; and (f) dedicated funds, space, and support personnel available to ensure completion of projects in which the applicant will participate.

 The Training Site